 Day 8.
 After crossing Wade's Bridge over the River Tay, the route follows the quiet back road to the village of Strathtay.
 Here you follow an old track over the hill (250m ascent) between Strathtay and Strathtummel.
 After passing a small Neolithic Stone circle in the forest, the path descends to cross the River Tummel and enters the town of Pitlochry.
 (10 miles).
 Pitlochry is best known for it's Hydro-Electric Dam and 'Fish Ladder', (where if you are lucky you may see salmon swim upstream).
 The town also has two malt whisky distilleries, and many beautiful walks in the surrounding countryside.
 From Pitlochry, it is also easy to climb Ben Vrackie (2757 feet, 841m) which takes 3 hours up and 2 down, so it is a good place for an extra day after your Rob Roy walk.

-Version A (9 nights): This is the same as Version B, except that you have an additional night at Ardeonaig Hotel so you can break the long day from Killin to Kenmore into two days.
+Version A (9 nights): This is the same as Version B, except that you either have an additional night at Ardeonaig Hotel* or a second night at Killin, so you can break the long day from Killin to Kenmore into two days. *if it is possible in 2019 - if not we will arrange a taxi to pick you up from Ardeonaig and take you back to Killin, and back to Ardeonaig the next morning.

 Version C (7 nights): This is the same as Version B, except that you miss out the overnight stop in Callander.
 This means you walk from Aberfoyle to Strathyre in one day (total distance only 17 miles as you do not have to walk in and out of Callander).